 Lakeview is the established source for continuing education for professionals dedicated to the treatment of people affected by neurological and behavioral challenges.
 Free CEUs may be earned through visiting our interactive web site and registering for scheduled programs, such as our Third Thursday at Three Series.

-This presentation discusses weaning TBI patients from mechanical ventilation via a multi-disciplinary team approach, using the five focus areas of assessment, motivation, mobilization, communication, and education.
-The objective is to identify evidence-based weaning techniques and improvements in weaning.
+Weaning TBI patients from mechanical ventilation via a multi-disciplinary team approach is a foundation of the Lakeview WI vent program.
+The five focus areas of assessment, motivation, mobilization, communication, and education will be explained, with an objective to identify evidence-based weaning techniques and improvements in weaning.
 Topics include cognitive interventions, therapeutic modalities, protocols, appropriate pharmacology, and current technology.
-Emphasis is on positive reinforcement strategies for patients with TBI with the goal of medical stabilization, rehabilitation, and discharge planning to a “home” environment.
+Emphasis will be on positive reinforcement strategies for patients with brain injury with the goal of medical stabilization, rehabilitation, and discharge planning to a “home”

-Presented by Robyn R. Rushing, RRT, NRP, BBA, VP of Medical Operations and Development, Facility Administrator for Lakeview Specialty Hospital who has 20 years of hospital experience, entering the field as a licensed Respiratory Therapist.
+Robin Rushings is the VP of Medical Operations and Development, Facility Administrator for Lakeview Specialty Hospital.
+Ms. Rushing has 20 years of hospital experience, entering the field as a licensed Respiratory Therapist.
 She has been instrumental in developing Lakeview’s medical operations including home health services, ventilator programs, intermediate care unit, lab services, dialysis, bronchoscopy, endoscopy and critical care paramedic services.
 Previously she served as Director of Business Development and later as Chief Executive Officer for three LTACs and as Administrative Director for Kaiser Rehabilitation Center in Tulsa, Oklahoma.
-Ms. Rushing is a Member of the American College of Healthcare Executives and the American College of Cardiovascular and Pulmonary Rehab.
+Ms. Rushing is a Member of the American College of Healthcare Executives and the American College of Cardiovascular and Pulmonary Rehab